intbio/MolModEdu/GROMACS/nucl/README.md

 >sed s/\ C7/C5M/g 1kx5_edited_2.pdb
 >sed s/\ C7/C5M/g 1kx5_edited_2.pdb > 1kx5_edited_3.pdb

-So we have got the final version of our .pdb structure.
+So we have got the final version of our .pdb structure which is 1kx5_edited.pdb.
+After you finish choosing termini in DNA chains, you will have to choose histone tails termini.
+We need non-charged termini (GLY-NH2/COOH/NH2)
+Then after a few answers you will have another problem:

+>Fatal error:
+>Residue 'CL' not found in residue topology database

+It is almost the same error as above.
+Go to merged.rtp in CHARMM36 directory.
+Look for CL.
+You will find that the residue calls CLA, not CL.